 - Why you might want one: Fixed-rate cards offer a lot of flexibility when it comes to using your miles.
 That's because you are basically paying for a travel purchase with your card like normal and then redeeming miles for it as cash back.
 Unlike redeeming airline miles for an award ticket or hotel points for a free night, you are not stuck waiting for award flights or nights to open up.

-- Transferable points: These include products like the American Express® Gold Card and the Chase Sapphire Preferred® Card.
+- Transferable points: These include products like the Chase Sapphire Preferred® Card.

 - How they work: These cards earn points in the issuers' own loyalty program that you can then transfer to a number of different travel partners.
 For instance, American Express Membership Rewards points can be transferred to 19 airline frequent-flier programs including Delta SkyMiles and Singapore Airlines KrisFlyer.
 Likewise, Chase Ultimate Rewards points can transfer to 13 different airline and hotel partners, including United MileagePlus and Marriott Bonvoy.